ayodejii/blazor-spinner-css/README.md

 | `<Orbitals/>`  | `#7f58af`     | -            |
 | `<Ouroboro/>`  | `#7f58af`     | -            |

-Add the package to your application using
+Add the package to your application using dotnet cli

 ```
   dotnet add package blazor-css-spinner --version 1.0.2